Wintry storm grips Middle East, worsens misery of Syrians

 A Palestinian front-end loader cleared his convoy's path through blinding snow to the Israeli border where Israeli police escorted it back to the hotel.
 The trip, usually 45 minutes, took more than two hours.

-Israel set up a joint command centre with Palestinian security in the West Bank to handle storm-related traffic and electricity problems.
+Israel set up a joint command center with Palestinian security in the West Bank to handle storm-related traffic and electricity problems.

 Flurries of snow surprised residents in the Gaza Strip, but heavy rain also hit the Palestinian territory, making many roads impassable.
 Emergency workers used fishing boats to evacuate 700 people from their homes and provide food, blankets and torches to hundreds of others caught in high water.